vuza/razberry_fibaro_button/README.md

-# Razberry home automation module for Fibaro "The Button"
+# Razberry home automation module for Fibaro's "The Button"

 Although there is [no official support](https://forum.z-wave.me/viewtopic.php?f=3420&t=23976) for Fibaro's "The Button" by Razberry, both can communicate.
 After interviewing Fibaro's "The Button" by a Razberry three buttons get added to the UI.